fractalmandala/brhatNew/src/routes/aryavarta/lore/vivaaha.md

 title: vivāha
 tag: sūryavanśa
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/13scrolls/palimpsest/palim26.webp
+snip: "This marital alliance makes sense.
+The Apsaras are a fierce and valiant tribe.
+What’s more, they are sworn enemies to the Gandharvas.
+This marriage will bring us the strength of untold thousands from beyond the Himalaya."
 ---

 > This marital alliance makes sense.
 The Apsaras are a fierce and valiant tribe.
 What’s more, they are sworn enemies to the Gandharvas.
 This marriage will bring us the strength of untold thousands from beyond the Himalaya.<br><cite>King Pururava Aila to his minister Virata</cite>